Island Finance Website

 Loan Calculator Experience

-I designed a loan calculator that lets users explore estimated payments without affecting their credit, paired with a transparent breakdown of rates and fees.
+We designed a loan calculator that lets users explore estimated payments without affecting their credit, paired with a transparent breakdown of rates and fees.
 After checking their rate, users can create an account to save their progress and later manage their loan online.
 From a business side, collecting contact details at this stage helps nurture potential applicants and improve conversions.

 Making Applications Feel Easy

-Form fatigue is common in financial applications, so I focused on making a step-by-step loan application that helps users see their progress and stay engaged.
+Form fatigue is common in financial applications, so we focused on making a step-by-step loan application that helps users see their progress and stay engaged.
 At the end, transparent fees and flexible loan options help users choose what best fits their needs and budget.